davidcarvalho/twitter_search/README.md

 # twitter_search
-Module to logoin and search twitter for a particular handle
+Module to login and search twitter for a particular handle